 People diagnosed with cancer typically enter treatment through physician referral to an appropriate specialist on our staff.
 For many patients, treatment includes surgery, radiation therapy, and chemotherapy.
 In addition, the Comprehensive Chest Clinic of East Tennessee and the Oak Ridge Breast Center help certain cancer patients with the diagnosis and referral process.

 Radiation is a vital part of the comprehensive cancer treatment program.
-At Thompson, patients have access to some of the latest advances in treatment, including Image Guided Radiation Therapy (IGRT), Intensity Modulated Radiation Therapy (IMRT) and high dose rate (HDR) brachytherapy.
+At Thompson, patients have access to some of the latest advances in treatment, including Image Guided Radiation Therapy (IGRT) and Intensity Modulated Radiation Therapy (IMRT).
 The department also offers basic radiation services, which include linear accelerators to direct x-rays and electron beams into cancerous cells and a state-of-the-art multi-leaf collimator.
 This 120-leaf collimator targets cancer with incredible precision, delivering a high dose of radiation to the tumor with minimum damage to surrounding healthy tissue.

 Thompson at Methodist now offers Cone Beam technology, which is an enhancement to its existing linear accelerator used to deliver radiation.
 This addition allows for more targeted radiation treatments.
 Used with any type of cancer, Cone Beam CT is more accurate, it reduces side effects to other parts of the body, and it allows for a safer, larger delivery of radiation.
 This will enable the center to offer patients a better chance at not just surviving cancer, but thriving after radiation treatment.